-After years of running around after careers, family, and hobbies, how did you and your significant other survive three months lockdown together?
+After years of running around after careers, family, and hobbies, how did you and your significant other survive lockdown together?
 The plan has probably always been to slow down and settle into a gentler rhythm of life, but since that was hurriedly enforced, it might have been a shock to your relationship.

 Of course, every relationship is different.
 Some will have thrived and flourished with more time and a chance to share passions and interests.
 Then again, after so many days in each other’s company, you might have been left wondering where the spark went.

 If you feel like your marriage or relationship has been drifting of late – too much routine and not enough magic – we’ve got some ideas for you.
 We’ll be looking at:

 - Ways to make every day a little nicer.

 - How to rebuild a sexual connection.

 How to Rediscover the Spark in Your Relationship